-D Clampett said that during World War II, Bugs Bunny was a symbol of America's resistance to Hitler and the fascist powers - symbolized by Elmer Fudd. by Elmer ruce.
-"Psychologists found that the public subconsciously identified the stupid little man with the gun and his counterparts with Hitler, and strongly identified the rabbit - unarmed except for his wits and will to win - with themselves.
+Clampett said that during World War II, Bugs Bunny was a symbol of America's resistance to Hitler and the fascist powers - symbolized by Elmer Fudd.

+"Psychologists found that the

+public subconsciously

+identified the stupid little

+man with the gun and his

+counterparts with Hitler, and

+strongly identified the rabbit unarmed except for his wits and will to win - with themselves.
 They further advised that justification was already established and the sooner and more often that the audience's alter-ego (Bugs) could get back at the Hitler symbol, the greater the therapy," he explained.

-Also during World War II, Clampett made Private Snafu training films for Frank Capra's Army Signal Corps unit.
+Also during World War II,

+Clampett made Private Snafu training films for Frank Capra's Army Signal Corps unit.
 His film entitled Booby Traps was credited with saving thousands of lives and was given a special government citation.
 It was also the only Snafu film to be given a two-page spread in the history of wartime documentaries and training films.
 Clampett also made technical training films for the government, and did a special Bugs Bunny bond-selling short for theaters entitled Any Bonds Today?
-Clampett said that when he invented Tweety Pie, he was invented l'weety Pie, he was satirizing his own baby pictures.
-He's happy that Tweety Pie was Warner Brothers' first Oscar-winning character. "'I'm mighty proud of my little guy," he said said.
-Clampett eventually left Warner Brothers' to go on his own.
-He designed the first Mickey Mouse doll for Disney, and eventually began to make puppets, including Cecil the Sea Serpent, who received the true mark of success in Hollywood...his caricature on the wall of the Brown Derby.
+Clampett said that when he invented Tweety Pie, he was satirizing his own baby pictures.
+He's happy that Tweety Pie was Warner Brothers' first Oscar-winning character.
+"I'm mighty proud of my little guy," he said Clampett eventually left Warner Brothers' to go on his own.
+He designed the first Mickey Mouse doll for Disney, and eventually began to make puppets, including Cecil the Sea Serpent, who received the true mark of received the Hellymand big success in Hollywood...his caricature on the wall of the Brown Derby.
 Cont. on p.
-10 What You Always Wanted To Know-More Or Less-About How To Better Live As A Christian On Campus.
+10 has the following positions open for next year . . . ☆ ☆ PRESIDENT ☆ ☆ ☆ VICE PRESIDENT ☆ \$ \$ TREASURER \$ \$ For more information, job descriptions, and application, stop in at the Residence Life Office, located in the basement of the University Center or call No. 2556.
+APPLICATIONS DUE APRIL 7!